emrekiziltas/CambridgeCrimeAnalyse/README.md

 4. Select folder: `/docs`
 5. Save

-Your report will be live at: `https://emrekiziltas.github.io/CambridgeCrimeAnalyse/`
+Your report will be live at `https://github.com/emrekiziltas/CambridgeCrimeAnalyse`

 ## 📄 License